Gallery educators work in a variety of ways, for example as:

 - advocates and project managers - promoting and delivering projects and programmes

-- unlocking creativity - stimulating people to explore their own creative potential, to make art themselves, and to pursue careers in the creative industries
+Gallery education includes:- unlocking creativity - stimulating people to explore their own creative potential, to make art themselves, and to pursue careers in the creative industries

 - cultural empowerment - building people's confidence with and understanding of artists, galleries, arts centres, art museums.

-- give young people the chance to re-engage with art and culture
+Gallery education can:- give young people the chance to re-engage with art and culture

 - enable people to meet live artists and develop careers in the arts